 - Honey Trap: Sarah seduces a dock worker so she can investigate the containers.

-- Inspector Javert: Lewinsky averts this.
-At the first half of the movie he is in pursuit of Jacob Sternwood.
+- Inspector Javert: Lewinsky subverts this.
+In the first half of the movie, he is in pursuit of Jacob Sternwood.
 Then circumstances change dramatically for both Lewisnky and Sternwood, becoming temporal allies.

 - Instant Death Bullet: Averted by Ruan Sternwood in the opening.
 He gets shot in the chest, but manages to escape, get to an airport, board a plane, and try to disembark before succumbing to his wound.

-- It's Personal: Lewinsky toward Sternwood, who doesn't share his animosity.
+- It's Personal: Lewinsky holds a huge grudge toward Sternwood after he shot him in the knee and escaped, though Sternwood doesn't share his animosity.

 - Mandatory Unretirement: Sternwood has to come out from his Icelandic retirement because of Ruan's arrest.